 The cable has a nice soft braid and feels very strong although it’s surprisingly lightweight.
 A microphone mute switch and volume control are located on the inline controller as well as a clip to help keep it secure.
 It’s simple and functional but I would much prefer these functions moved onto the headset itself.

-Sound and microphone
+Sound and Microphone

 In games, these sound superb.
 The 3d positional sound is great and as advertised the improved soundstage does help you hear where your enemies are coming from.
-Nearby explosions will rumble, when planes fly overhead you can tell in which direction they’re going and which direction that near miss sniper bullet just came from.
+Nearby explosions will rumble, when planes fly overhead you can tell in which direction they’re going and which direction that near-miss sniper bullet just came from.
 It’s immersive and clear without needing to resort to piercing treble or ridiculous amounts of bass.
-For movies and video, you get the same qualities along with clear dialogue for a truly enjoyable experience.
+For movies and videos, you get the same qualities along with clear dialogue for a truly enjoyable experience.

 When it comes to music these are more than capable of reproducing your favourite tunes.
 The separation is very good and the sound is balanced and warm.
 The treble extends well without getting on your nerves or fatiguing and is an improvement over the original Cloud in this respect.